sureshgadupu/PDFUtilities-Java/README.md

 **b) Software Development Documentation:**  Leveraging comprehensive documentation to provide context, guide development, and serve as persistent memory for AI coding assistants.

 By combining these principles, the Rules Template aims to provide a structured and reliable approach to AI-assisted coding.

+# Rule Files:

+This template relies on a carefully orchestrated system of directories and files for Cursor, Windsurf, CLINE and RooCode Within each environment, there are exactly three crucial files that shape how the AI operates:

+1. <strong>rules</strong> (rules.mdc) –
+   Houses the comprehensive set of software engineering best practices, AI coding guidelines, and systematic workflows.
+These rules ensure the AI agent manages tasks, planning, and code implementations rigorously.

+2. <strong>memory</strong> (memory.mdc) –
+   Maintains a persistent memory of the project context using structured documentation.
+It includes references to project requirements, architecture, tasks, and a chain-of-thought methodology.
+This lets the AI preserve context across sessions and modes while enforcing a software-engineering lifecycle approach.

+3. <strong>directory-structure</strong> (directory-structure.mdc) –
+   Dictates the top-level folder layout and how different files interrelate.
+This is where we define the hierarchy of docs, tasks, and source code directories, ensuring consistent organization across the entire project.

+In <strong>Cursor </strong>, these three files reside in <code>.cursor/rules</code>:

+<code>.cursor/rules/rules.mdc</code>
+ <code>.cursor/rules/memory.mdc</code>
+ <code>.cursor/rules/directory-structure.mdc</code>

+In <strong>CLINE</strong>, these three files reside in <code>.clinerules/</code>:

+ <code>.clinerules/rules</code>
+ <code>.clinerules/memory</code>
+ <code>.clinerules/directory-structure</code>

+For <strong>Windsurf</strong> just add the files in <code>.windsurfrules</code>.

 ## Key Files and Concepts